Gospel

 (CCC, §234)

-• You could explore the sections of the Catechism of the Catholic Church that deal with how the Father, Son and Spirit reveal each other.
+- You could explore the sections of the Catechism of the Catholic Church that focus on how the Father, Son and Spirit reveal each other.

-• Examine some of the prayers of the Church, including the eucharistic prayers and prefaces to identify the trinitarian formulations they contain.
-Notice the images conveyed and the kind of prayer addressed to each person of the Trinity.
+- Examine some of the Church's prayers, including the eucharistic prayers and prefaces, to identify the trinitarian formulations they contain.
+Notice the images conveyed and the kind of prayer that is addressed to each person of the Trinity.

 Symbols and images

 Human beings will always struggle before the mystery of God, who is one but also three.
-Augustine’s idea of the Trinity as a communion of love is a very rich and powerful image.
-Can our own communion of love with others teach us something of the life and love of the Trinity?
+St Augustine’s conceptualisation of the Trinity as a communion of love provides a rich and powerful image.
+Can our own communion of love with others teach us something about the life and love of the Trinity?

 Living the Word